 - Turn south onto IL-4 (Veteran’s Parkway)

-- Continue on IL-4 to Auburn – About two miles north of Auburn is Becky’s Barn at 5029 Snell Road, sitting right off the historic 1931 1.4 mile hand-laid brick road.
-Historic buildings in Auburn’s downtown square at Jefferson and 5th Streets.
+- Continue on IL-4 to Auburn – About two miles north of Auburn is Becky’s Barn at 5029 Snell Road, sitting right off the historic 1931 1.4 miles hand-laid brick road.
+Historical buildings in Auburn’s downtown square at Jefferson and 5th Streets.

 - Continue on IL-4 to Thayer.

-- Continue on IL-4 to Virden – Watch for mural.
+- Continue on IL-4 to Virden – Watch for the mural.